d-bl/MAE-gf/docs/stitches.md

 ## Stitches

-The samples and photo's are made by S. Babbs, reproduced with kind permission.
+The samples and photo's are made by S. Babbs.
 Each stitch has links to a page with pictures taken from Groundforge.
+From that page, you can continue to GroundForge, to do more experiments.
 Clicking on the photo shows a larger image.

 <table>
   <tr>